Team Wildlife - Habitat - Learn

 What am I allowed/not allowed to do on a WMA?

-Hunting and fishing are activities that are allowed on WMAs, but visitors should note that some WMAs are closed during certain times of the year so that wildlife aren't disturbed.
+Hunting and fishing are activities that are allowed on many WMAs, but visitors should note that some WMAs are closed during certain critical times of the year so that wildlife aren't disturbed.

-Because WMAs are primarily intended to provide food and habitat for wildlife and are not established as multi-use public lands, they are not well suited for many other forms of outdoor recreation, including off-roading, mountain biking, etc. On some WMAs, these activities are prohibited, while on other WMAs, they may be allowed but only in certain areas.
-Check the Wildlife Recreation Access Maps for each WMA's rules and regulations before planning a visit.
-Information about each WMA is also posted at the entrances.
+Because WMAs are primarily intended to provide food and habitat for wildlife and are not established as multiuse public lands, they are not well suited for many other forms of outdoor recreation, including off-roading, mountain biking, etc., which could be destructive to habitat or disturb fish and wildlife.
+On some WMAs, these activities are prohibited, while on other WMAs, they may be allowed but only in certain areas.
+Check the WMA Locator for each WMA's rules and regulations before planning a visit.
+Information about each WMA (and if a license is required for access) is also posted at the entrances.

 What can I do to help the DWR care for WMAs?